AntonyWujiang/codisX/README.md

 Thus, I've made some changes to official codis 3.2.
 Now, you can edit dashboard.conf to change the working mode of codis(only accept 'CP' & 'AP'), and edit proxy.conf to change the retry times of requests in case of server failure.

 In CP mode, codisX is just the same as codis 3.2.
 While in AP mode, you are supposed to edit weights of each group.
-When one group fail over, requests will be sent to the next server based on Consistent hash algorithm, which ensures high accessibility to adapt to pure cache scenario.
+When one group fails over, requests will be sent to the next server based on Consistent hash algorithm, which ensures high accessibility to adapt to pure cache scenario.

+Besides, if the feature of replica groups is enabled, read requests will only be sent to slaves.

 If you have questions on codisX, feel free to send e-mails to me (e0012443@u.nus.edu).